 This all underscores the need for multi-layered defense against ransomware, consisting of technical tools, policy-level controls, employee education and a plan for rapid recovery in case of infections.

 Clare Computer Solutions is offering on-site training to selected companies in the San Francisco Bay Area.
-They provide information on technologies that can help prevent ransomware, or detect it very early, and a process for post-infection recovery.
-In addition, they provide user training to educate network users how to be better prepared to spot suspicious email, whether they are obvious or not.
+They provide information on technologies that can help prevent ransomware or detect it very early, as well as a process for post-infection recovery.
+In addition, they provide user training to educate network users on how to be better prepared to spot suspicious emails, whether they are obvious or not.

-To learn more and request the ransomware training for your company, see http://www.clarecomputer.com/resources/events/ransomware-survival-guide/
+To learn more and request ransomware training for your company, see